 After each optimization you make, take the time to test the loading speed of your WooCommerce store.
 See what works best for your site.
 For those who wish to push things further, I suggest that you read our tutorial on mod_pagespeed.

 Mod_pagespeed is a module for Apache that can optimize various aspects of your web pages.
-It’s a very powerful module that can even optimize images.
+It’s a powerful module that can even optimize images.

 Let us know how you optimize your WooCommerce site in the comments!